jansobczak/MikroTik-Scripts/README.md

 - AutoUpgrade - this script check if updates are availabe.
 Make backup and upgrade router.
 (Choose which type of backup it should be performing)
 - PPPOE monitor - this script monitor all PPPoE interface (connection) and try to reset or reconnect if needed
 - PPPOE restart - this script restart all enabled PPPoE interfaces
-- Wifi clients drop - this script disconnect clients with too weak signal after desired pre-test time
+- Wifi monitor - this script disconnect clients with too weak signal after desired pre-test time